postsharp/postsharp-emails/metalama-email-course/30-caching.md

 The Metalama [documentation](https://doc.postsharp.net/metalama/patterns/caching/getting-started) illustrates the same example as above, but without using Dependency Injection.
 As before, caching can be added via a single `[Cache]` attribute and it will produce the same result.

-## Going further with caching
+## Going Further with Caching

-Metalama not only simplifies the implementation of caching but also provides means to customise your cache keys, exclude certain parameters, and invalidate a particular cache by merely adding an attribute.
+Metalama not only simplifies the implementation of caching but also provides means to customize your cache keys, exclude certain parameters, and invalidate a particular cache by merely adding an attribute.
 This principle even extends to configuring the caching itself via the `[CachingConfiguration()]` attribute.

 Applying caching to an application can dramatically improve performance, but implementing the pattern is not straightforward.
-Metalama does all the heavy lifting for you and provides several flexible implementations that you can customise to meet your specific requirements.
+Metalama does all the heavy lifting for you and provides several flexible implementations that you can customize to meet your specific requirements.

 If you have a distributed application that could benefit from caching, Metalama has that [covered for you](https://doc.postsharp.net/metalama/patterns/caching/redis).

-Metalama also supports the synchronisation of [local in-memory caches for multiple servers](https://doc.postsharp.net/metalama/patterns/caching/pubsub), offering support for both the Azure service bus and Redis Pub/Sub.
+Metalama also supports the synchronization of [local in-memory caches for multiple servers](https://doc.postsharp.net/metalama/patterns/caching/pubsub), offering support for both the Azure service bus and Redis Pub/Sub.

 By leveraging Metalama, you'll find that implementing caching is both simpler and more efficient than creating a bespoke solution.